Dog-Friendly Camping Tips for a Relaxing Holiday

 Create a familiar environment

-Holidaying with dogs can be fun for everyone, but be aware that removing your pet from their familiar surroundings can sometimes cause stress.
-You may be wondering where will your dog be sleeping while camping?
-Familiarity is highly important to dogs, emphasises VetShopAustralia.com.au.
-It’s important to make every effort to make your dog feel at home on your camping trip.
-‘A familiar place to sleep will mean a more comfortable night for both you and your pooch,’ says the online retailer.
-Pack your dog’s usual bedding, along with familiar smells of home, to comfort your pooch.
+Holidaying with dogs can be fun for everyone but be aware that removing your pet from their familiar surroundings can sometimes cause stress.
+You may be wondering where your dog will be sleeping while camping?
+Familiarity is incredibly important to dogs.
+It's important to make every effort to make your dog feel at home on your camping trip.
+Pack your dog's usual bedding, along with familiar smells of home, to comfort your pooch, and ensure a restful night for all.

 Train your dog to be travel smart

-It’s essential to research camping grounds to choose an appropriate place for you and your dog to stay, say the pet travel experts at DogCulture.
+It's essential to research camping grounds to choose an appropriate place for you and your dog to stay.
 However, no matter where you choose, remember that other campers may not be dog lovers.
-To ensure a fun time for everyone, Dog Culture suggests that you should prepare your dog by making sure they’re trained in basic obedience.
+To ensure a fun time for everyone, make sure your dog is trained in basic obedience.
 A reliable recall is particularly important.
-This could keep your dog out of danger, especially if you’re camping in an unfamiliar area.
+This could keep your dog out of danger, especially if you're camping in an unfamiliar area.

 Know your dog's whereabouts always

-Responsible dog ownership doesn’t stop when you’re on a camping trip, says Certified Dog Behaviour Consultant Kathy Kopellis McLeod.
-It’s important to respect not just the space of other campers, but also their dogs.
-Be mindful of your dog’s safety by not letting them wander too far – they could enter the space of an anti-social dog.
+Responsible dog ownership doesn't stop when you're on a camping trip, it's important to respect not just the space of other campers, but also their dogs.
+Be mindful of your dog's safety by not letting them wander too far - they could enter the space of an anti-social dog.
 By using common sense about what you allow your dog to do, you can avoid unpleasant and dangerous situations like dog fights.
+Before you head off, make sure your dog has had proper socialisation and behaviour training.

-If there’s a likelihood that your dog will wander away from you, Kathy suggests trying out a hands-free walking belt.
-These innovative belts are less tiring for you than a lead as the centre of gravity is around your hips.
-It also offers your dog all the freedom of movement they need to explore their new surroundings while still remaining under your control.
-This way you can both have an enjoyable and relaxing time with no risk of your dog getting lost or getting into trouble.
+If there's a likelihood that your dog will wander away from you, it may be worthwhile to try using a hands-free walking belt.
+These innovations are less tiring for you than a lead as the centre of gravity is around your hips.
+It also offers your dog all the freedom of movement they need to explore their new surroundings while remaining under your control.
+This way you can both have enjoyable and relaxing time with no risk of your dog getting lost or into trouble.

 Put creature comforts first

-To enjoy your dog-friendly camping trip it’s important to think about the needs of your dog, says the Lucky Pet Store.
+To enjoy your dog-friendly camping trip it's important to think about the needs of your dog.
 Keeping your dog warm is vital to their overall comfort.
-The pet experts suggest keeping your pet comfortable by packing a waterproof bed to lie on and a warm coat, especially if you’re camping during the colder months.
-A good supply of poo bags is also a must – as it’s irresponsible not to clean up after your pet.
+Keep your pet comfortable by packing a waterproof bed to lie on and a warm coat, especially if you're camping during the colder months.
+During the summer, make sure your pet has a shaded, cool place to rest to ensure they don't get heat stroke.
+A good supply of poo bags is also necessary - as it's irresponsible not to clean up after your pet.
+Don't forget to pack some extra treats and toys to entertain your dog during less active holiday times.

-If you’re planning an active holiday, Lucky Pet Supplies recommends the Zippy Paws Adventure Backpack.
-This practical accessory enables your dog to carry their own water and snacks while you’re out walking together.
-The Doglite LED Flashing Collar and Leash lights up in the dark so you won’t lose your dog, and drivers and cyclists will be able to see your pup if you’re walking on the road at night.
+If you're planning an active holiday, consider carrying a flashing collar and lead that lights up in the dark so you won't lose your dog, and drivers and cyclists will be able to see your pup if you're walking on the road at night.

 Educate yourself on pet first-aid

-One of the best aspects of embarking on a dog-friendly camping trip is exploring some of Australia’s pristine nature.
-Quite often this includes spectacular bodies of water, that also make for refreshing swim spots.
-However, vet-n-pet DIRECT explains that it’s important to be vigilant and make sure your dog doesn’t drink sea water or any water from dams, creeks or rivers.
+One of the best aspects of embarking on a dog-friendly camping trip is exploring some of Australia's pristine nature.
+Quite often this includes spectacular bodies of water, that also make for refreshing swim spots for your dog.
+Always monitor your dog around water and make sure they know how to swim.
+It's also important to be vigilant and make sure your dog doesn't drink sea water or any water from dams, creeks, or rivers.
 Even if the water appears fresh, it can still contain bacteria and parasites that could be harmful to your dog.

-A camping trip with your dog can be great fun as long as you approach it responsibly.
+A camping trip for your dog can be great fun as long as you approach is responsibly.
 The right planning and care will ensure you and your furry best friend have a great time making treasured memories on your camping adventure!

 Share On